bayoub03/Master-Thesis-Implementation/README.md

 This repository hosts the implementation of Ayoub's Master Thesis, which explores Malware Obfuscation and Evasion Techniques.
 The primary focus is on developing methods to bypass the CAPEv2 sandbox.

+The repository also enhances the AntiVirus Evasion Tool (AVET) with several notable improvements:

+- Introduction of a script to build a **stageless** Meterpreter for performing a shellcode injections.
+- Development of a shellcode injection method that identifies the **target process by name**, automatically determining the PID.
+This approach is more suitable for Red Teaming scenarios than the original AVET method, which required a *PID to be specified at the command line*.
+- Addition of advanced shellcode injection techniques that use **dynamic API loading**.
+- Implementation of a version that use **dynamic loading of NTAPIs**.
+- Addition of a version that use direct syscall.

+Furthermore, the repository includes a custom xor encoder designed to enhance evasion capabilities, addressing the limitations of the existing AVET encoder that fails to hide the payload against AVs statically.

 ## Author

 BOUHNINE Ayoub